 Get Involved in the Dark Skies Project

-Whilst the Norfolk Coast boasts some of the darkest night skies in England, increasing light pollution is an issue which threatens the tranquillity of this area.
-However, it is one of the easiest environmental pollutions to reverse by removing or carefully re-directing a light source
+Increasing light pollution is an issue which threatens the tranquillity of this area.
+However, it is one of the easiest environmental pollutions to reverse by removing or carefully re-directing a light source.

 Living More Sustainably

 There are a range of activities we can do individually, as a family or as a community that will help improve our local area and have positive benefits to the environment.

 You don’t have to be a keen gardener or have a big garden to make compost.
 You can make compost using kitchen scraps.
 The finished compost will make an excellent soil improver for flower beds, vegetable plots and plant containers.

 - It conserves resources by reducing the need to consume natural resources and raw materials and so protects natural habitats for the future.